Is it safe to travel to Turkey? | Tips to keep in mind

-When planning a holiday, it is good to know as much as possible about your destination.
+When planning a vacation, it is good to know as much as possible about your destination.
 If you haven’t chosen where to go because you are concerned about your safety, it’s a good idea to find out as much as you can and speak with people who have been there recently.

 Turkey, like many travel destinations, has been stigmatised by recent events that have damaged the country’s reputation.
 However, we still love and recommend Turkey as a holiday destination and in this article we will give you some tips to stay safe and well-informed for your trip.
 Let’s start!

 It is safe to travel to Turkey!
 Absolutely

 Turkey is filled with famous sights and beautiful beaches and has long been dependent on tourists for a significant portion of its wealth.
 So the security problems of recent years have clearly affected its economy.
 However, is it correct to ask if it is still safe to travel to Turkey?

 As with travelling to any country in the world, risk always exists.
 No country guarantees your security one hundred percent.
 However we do not deny that there are problems that Turkey must take care of them.
 Political demonstrations, the border with Syria, and coup attempts all destabilise the country, but Turkey should not be generalised as a dangerous country overall.
 In fact, the UK Foreign Office state that most visits to Turkey are trouble free, and over 2.3 million Brits visited the country in 2018!

 The effects on tourism